istio/istio.io/content/en/docs/setup/additional-setup/gateway/index.md

 {{< tip >}}

-When deploying the gateway in an OpenShift cluster, use the `openshift-values.yaml` file to override the default values, for example:
+When deploying the gateway in an OpenShift cluster, use the `openshift` profile to override the default values, for example:

 {{< text bash >}}
-$ helm install istio-ingressgateway istio/gateway -n istio-ingress -f @manifests/charts/gateway/openshift-values.yaml@
+$ helm install istio-ingressgateway istio/gateway -n istio-ingress --set profile=openshift
 {{< /text >}}

 {{< /tip >}}